andreanerla/r_projects/README.md

 # r_projects

-To reproduce the project, the datasets have to be stored in the download folder.
+To reproduce the projects, the datasets have to be stored in the download folder.

 To download the dataset for app_store_strategy_games_text_mining go to https://www.kaggle.com/tristan581/17k-apple-app-store-strategy-games